scylladb/scylladb/docs/cql/cql-extensions.md

 A special statement is dedicated for pruning ghost rows from materialized views.
 Ghost row is an inconsistency issue which manifests itself by having rows in a materialized view which do not correspond to any base table rows.
-Such inconsistencies should be prevented altogether and Scylla is striving to avoid them, but *if* they happen, this statement can be used to restore a materialized view to a fully consistent state without rebuilding it from scratch.
+Such inconsistencies should be prevented altogether and ScyllaDB is striving to avoid them, but *if* they happen, this statement can be used to restore a materialized view to a fully consistent state without rebuilding it from scratch.